 Poor menstrual health in many regions of the world relates to economic and social rights, including right to health, water and sanitation, education and work.
 Numerous research reports show that it is to a large degree a neglected issue, both in the UN system and by country governments, even other actors, much due to the related taboos and stigma still connected to menstrual health.
 The opportunity to manage one's menstruation related inherently to the well-being of persons who menstruate and a precondition for realization of other rights.
-We have in 2018-2019 been pleased to received official approval for product registration in countries, such as Tanzania and South Korea, through rigorous tests of product and raw materials.
-Registration opens new opportunities in yet new countries to raise awareness about and to break menstrual taboos.

-This is Lunette's second Communication on Progress report.
+This is Lunette's third Communication on Progress report.
 We take a proactive approach to social and environmental responsibility throughout the value chain, based on the UN Global Compact's 10 principles.
 We assess our operations - suppliers and partners - often with the support of external consultants and experts, in order to ensure that we avoid adverse human rights impact, while we aim to achieve measurable positive impact.